chinchalinchin/scrilla/README.md

 15. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
 I think there may be some mismatch of types in date comparisons.

-16. Expand optimization algorithms to take into account START_DATE and END_DATE!
-Need to adjust Portfolio class!

-17. Scrap historical closing prices up to current year from API and store in database.
+16. Scrap historical closing prices up to current year from API and store in database.
 Set up container orchestration via <i>docker-compose</i>

-18. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
+17. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
 NOTE: Pretty sure this is resolved now, but needs further testing.
 Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.

-19. Condense DEBUG and VERBOSE environment variables into a string valued variable for simpler output configuration, i.e. LOG_LEVEL or some such instead of separating the two options.
+18. Condense DEBUG and VERBOSE environment variables into a string valued variable for simpler output configuration, i.e. LOG_LEVEL or some such instead of separating the two options.

-20. Test views manually for jpeg and non-jpeg functions.
+19. Test views manually for jpeg and non-jpeg functions.
 Now would be a good time to learn about automated tests!

-21. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
+20. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
 Will need to find a cloud provider to deploy onto.
 Perhaps [Heroku](https://www.heroku.com/)

-22. Angular frontend!
+21. Angular frontend!
 Separate container.
 Served through nginx and queries backend <b>pynance</b> server.
 W

 ### NOTES